NGC 6872

 NGC 6872, also known as the Condor Galaxy, is a large barred spiral galaxy of type SB(s)b pec in the constellation Pavo.
 It is 212 e6ly from Earth.
 NGC 6872 is interacting with the lenticular galaxy IC 4970, which is less than one twelfth as large.
-The galaxy has two elongated arms with a diameter based on ultraviolet light of over 522000 ly, and a D_{25.5} isophotal diameter of over 717000 ly, making it the largest known spiral galaxy.
+The galaxy has two elongated arms with a diameter based on ultraviolet light of over 522000 ly, and a D^{25.5} isophotal diameter of over 717000 ly, making it the largest known spiral galaxy.
 (Note: Various other spiral galaxies such as Malin 1 and UGC 2885 have larger galactic features such as haloes.
 But NGC 6872 is the largest known spiral as measured through isophotometry.)
-(Note: NED quotes a diameter based on a redshift independent distance measurement The figure given here is based on its redshift.)
+(Note: NED quotes a diameter based on a redshift-independent distance measurement.
+The figure given here is based on its redshift.)
+The galaxy contains a central black hole with a mass of 269 million solar masses.
 It was discovered on 27 June 1835 by English astronomer John Herschel.

 Star formation rates

 When observed in the ultraviolet and mid-infrared, the central region and bar of NGC 6872 show old stars and low rates of star formation, with rates increasing along the spiral arms as distance from the core increases.
 The most active region of star formation, located in the northeast arm, shows a stellar flux around 1,000 times higher than in the central region, though this may be affected by the density of stellar dust in the core.
 The extended portions of both arms exhibit young star cluster formations with ages ranging from one to one hundred million years.
 Star formation rates in the northeast extended arm are twice that of the southwest extended arm, and five times the formation rate in the sections of the arms closer to the central region.